 Beginning in January 2018, BeWell became a partner with the Continuum of Care (CoC) in the newly launched Coordinated Entry System which bolstered its engagement and outreach services.
 As a participating agency, BeWell serves as a member of the CoC's Coordinated Entry Committee and has committed to assess and refer eligible clients for services using a low barrier methodology (VI-SPDAT: Vulnerability Index Service Prioritization Decision Assistance Tool) through the Coordinated Entry System.
 Outreach team members administer the survey to standardize and expedite the process by which people experiencing homelessness, or who are at risk of homelessness, access housing and homeless resources.
 Trained BeWell staff conduct outreach to places such as homeless encampments in Goleta, thereby serving as field entry points to the CES, where they conduct VI-SPDAT assessments.
 Through partnership with the United Way and AmeriCorps team members, BeWell has been better able to ensure that there is adequate geographic and population coverage in each region of the county.
-BeWell staff members working in homeless outreach to local encampments and other needs.
+BeWell staff members working in homeless outreach services have been very responsive to City staff's requests for outreach to local encampments and other needs.